 More about tuition fees, living costs and financial support.

 A major focus of the course and a key strand throughout the curriculum is real-world problem solving, spanning many different application areas from robotics and social media to medicine and environmental modelling.
-Problems come from our industrial collaborators or address challenges in current research.
-Working on these case studies, using theory and techniques from your other units, you will develop your mathematical modelling, collaboration and communication skills.
+In the fourth year, problems come from our industrial or external collaborators and address fresh challenges of current concern.
+Working on these case studies, using theory and techniques from across your studies, will hone your skills in mathematical and data modelling as well as professional teamworking and communication skills.

 The Institution of Engineering and Technology (IET) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue

 This course is available by transfer only.

 The University of Bristol welcomes applications from international students, and we accept a wide range of qualifications for undergraduate and postgraduate study.Search international qualifications

 Further information about GCSE requirements and profile levels.